blakeembrey/react-free-style/README.md

 React.render(<App />, document.body)
 ```

-**Note:** You must render `Style.Element` at the root level of your application.
-I recommend rendering it last so it receives all styles on the first render (required for isomorphic applications).
+**Note:** You should render `Style.Element` at the root level of your application, but it must be a child of `Style.component()`.
+I recommend rendering it last so it receives all styles after the first render (required for isomorphic applications).

 ### Register Style